DarkLighting/mitmproxy-scripts/README.md

-mitmproxy-plugins
+mitmproxy-scripts
 =================

-Unnoficial plugins developed for use with the mitmproxy project <https://github.com/mitmproxy>
+<strong>Unnoficial</strong> scripts developed for use with the mitmproxy project <https://github.com/mitmproxy>